fipelle/replication-hasenzagl-et-al-2020/README.md

 ## Running the code

-The code was written and run in Julia1.0: https://julialang.org/
+The code was written and run in Julia 1.0: https://julialang.org/

 The main file is `user_main.jl`.
 This script runs the